KPackratt2k/S-ENC-YUV/README.md

 - Solid core wire or leads from a sacrificial component (such as a spare resistor)
 - Kapton tape or electrical tape
 - Double-sided tape or adhesive pads
+- A Game-bit screwdriver (for opening the console)
+- A Philips screwdriver (for removing the screws that hold the motherboard in place)
 - Heat shrink tubes
 - Soldering iron
-- Hot air gun or SMD rework station (for melting the heat shrink tubes)
 - A drill with 2mm (5/16") and 6mm (1/4") drill bits

 ### Advanced Board Configurations